 - EasyPress Mat (or folded towel)

-- Then press according to the time and temperature for the brand of flocked HTV you are using.
+Press the design according to the time and temperature for the brand of flocked HTV you are using.
 Once you are done pressing, remove the liner.
-NOTE: The brand that I am using requires that you wait a few minutes before peeling.

 Your shirt is now ready to wear!
 Want to add something special?
 Read on to see how to add sublimation on top of the flocked heat transfer vinyl.

 Now for the magic!
-You can actually use sublimation ink on top of the flocking as it is polyester based.
+You can actually use sublimation ink on top of the flocking, as it is polyester-based.
 I added a little blue to my “snowflake” on top of the I in winter.
 You can see how to do that below!

 - Shirt made with flocked HTV